Global Stock Markets In 2016: Best Opportunities Were Outside The U.S.

 Gold line is Brazilian stocks, Blue line is Peruvian stocks, Orange line is Argentinean stocks, Red line is Columbian stocks, and Black line is S&P 500.

-Asia did not do nearly as well as South America did in 2016, with nine markets under performing the U.S. and four with negative returns for the year.
+Asia did not do nearly as well as South America did in 2016, with nine markets underperforming the U.S. and four with negative returns for the year.
 There are two standouts, however, but these aren't nearly as impressive as the top two South American markets.
 Thailand (NYSEARCA:THD) was up around 23% and Taiwan (NYSEARCA:EWT) up around 19%.
-Indonesia (NYSEARCA:EIDO) was up around the same as the S&P 500 and Korea (NYSEARCA:EWY) under performed it by a few percent.
+Indonesia (NYSEARCA:EIDO) was up around the same as the S&P 500 and Korea (NYSEARCA:EWY) underperformed it by a few percent.
 The worst performing market in Asia was Vietnam (NYSEARCA:VNM), down around 14% in 2016.
 Stock markets in China (NYSEARCA:FXI), Hong Kong (NYSEARCA:EWH), India (NYSEARCA:INP), and The Philippines (NYSEARCA:EPHE) ended 2016 much as they began it.
 Stock prices changed only in the range from minus 2% to plus 2%.

 Top Performing East and South Asian Stock Markets in 2016